Oversight Board (Meta): Responses

-Facebook's introduction of the Oversight Board elicited a variety of responses, with St. John's University law professor Kate Klonick describing its creation as an historic endeavor, and technology news website The Verge deeming it "a wild new experiment in platform governance".
+Facebook's introduction of the Oversight Board elicited a variety of responses, with St. John's University law professor Kate Klonick describing its creation as a historic endeavor, and technology news website The Verge deeming it "a wild new experiment in platform governance".
 Politico described it as "an unapologetically globalist mix of academic experts, journalists and political figures".

 Even before the board made its first decisions, critics speculated that the board would be too strict, too lenient, or otherwise ineffective.
 In May 2020, Republican Senator Josh Hawley described the board as a "special censorship committee".
 Other critics expressed doubts that it would be effective, leading to the creation of an unrelated and unaffiliated group of "vocal Facebook critics" calling itself the "Real Facebook Oversight Board".
 Facebook issued no official comment on the effort, while Slate described it as "a citizen campaign against the board".

 Legal affairs blogger Evelyn Douek noted that the board's initial decisions "strike at matters fundamental to the way Facebook designs its content moderation system and clearly signal that the FOB does not intend to play mere occasional pitstop on Facebook's journey to connect the world".